Diagnosis & Treatment of Gastrointestinal (GI) Disorders

 sometimes lead to social withdrawal and avoiding school.
 Psychological

-disorders lead to the physical problems that our GI doctors treat.
+and elimination disorders lead to the physical problems that our GI doctors treat.

 At East Tennessee Children’s Hospital, we want to do more than treat